Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: The Aerocapture Problem

 where $\mu$ is the gravitational parameter of the planet, $J_2$ is the second zonal harmonic of the planet, and $R_e$ is the equatorial radius of the planet.

 The aerodynamic accelerations are given by:

-where $\rho$ is the atmospheric density, $\beta = \frac{m}{C_D A_{ref}}$ is the ballistic coefficient, $LD = \frac{C_L}{C_D}$ is the lift-to-drag ratio.
+where $\rho$ is the atmospheric density, $\beta = \frac{m}{C_D A_{\text{ref}}}$ is the ballistic coefficient, $\frac{L}{D} = \frac{C_L}{C_D}$ is the lift-to-drag ratio.

 In the truth model, the bank angle changes per \cref{eqn:bank}.
 The bank angle rate is constrained to be less than 20 $^\circ$/s, and if \cref{eqn:bank} calls for a higher bank angle rate, it is clipped to this constraint.
-However, when computing optimal guidance commands using root-finding, $\dot{\sigma}$ = 0 is used instead of \cref{eqn:bank} to solve for the optimal constant bank angle or switching time.

-The nominal state initial conditions for a Uranus aerocapture are presented in \cref{tab:init_conditions}.
-These conditions are based on the values used for the Uranus Orbiter Probe mission design. \cite{dutta_uranus_2024,deshmukh_6-dof_2025} Two scenarios are used for this paper\textemdash near-escape and near-impact\textemdash as two Gaussian-distributed datasets are needed to represent all three modes (capture, impact, and escape) in the data.
-The initial flight path angle of the near-escape trajectory is in the center of the flight path angle corridor, and dispersions result in escaped cases.
-The initial flight path angle for the near-impact trajectory is at the bottom of the flight path angle corridor such that dispersions result in impacts.
-Each guidance simulation is run for 1,500 s with a 1 s time-step.
-The nominal vehicle has a ballistic coefficient $\beta$ of 145 kg/m$^2$, a lift-to-drag ratio $LD$ of 0.25, and a nominal mass of 2847.068 kg. \cite{dutta_uranus_2024,deshmukh_6-dof_2025}

-To generate Monte Carlo samples for GMVAE training and comparison of the guidance algorithm, the initial state and vehicle parameters are sampled from a multivariate Gaussian distribution.
-The standard deviations of the initial conditions are given in \cref{tab:dispersions}, and the nominal values used are described in \cref{tab:init_conditions}.

-Two atmosphere models are used for this study: Uranus Global Reference Atmospheric Model (UranusGRAM) samples \cite{justh_uranus_2021} and a polynomial fit to UranusGRAM. \cite{matz_analysis_2024} The UranusGRAM samples are drawn by varying the UranusGRAM random seed from $\mathcal{U}(1, 29999)$ and using a density perturbation scale, $\delta p=2$, for altitudes between 0 and 5,000 km.
-The large density perturbation scale was chosen to produce the most variability in the training data.
+Two atmosphere models are used for this study: Uranus Global Reference Atmospheric Model (UranusGRAM) samples \cite{justh_uranus_2021} and a polynomial fit to UranusGRAM \cite{matz_analysis_2024}.
+The UranusGRAM samples are drawn for altitudes between 0 and 5,000 km by drawing a random seed from $\mathcal{U}(1, 29999)$ and varying the density perturbation scale, \texttt{dp}.
+A density perturbation scale of 1 corresponds to 3$\sigma$ dispersions, and a density perturbation scale of 2 corresponds to 6$\sigma$ dispersions.
+Larger density perturbation scales were chosen to produce the most variability in the training data.
 The atmosphere is assumed to be uniform across the surface of the planet, so the latitude and longitude are held constant when drawing samples.
-A single UranusGRAM profile is used in the truth model, and density values are linearly interpolated from the predefined grid to the vehicle's altitude.
-For the onboard model, a simplified polynomial fit was found following: \cite{matz_analysis_2024}
+All UranusGRAM profiles are simulated in advance of guidance simulations, and then a single UranusGRAM profile is used for a given simulation.
+The density values are linearly interpolated from the predefined grid to the vehicle's altitude.
+For the onboard model, a simplified polynomial fit was found following \cite{matz_analysis_2024}:

 This higher-order polynomial fit was required rather than the commonly-used exponential because using a single exponential atmosphere fit over all the altitudes in the aerocapture flight regime yields a high mean error between the GRAM average and the exponential fit.
 The polynomial fit coefficients are obtained by performing a nonlinear least squares curve fit between 200 and 2,000 km altitude, and are included in \cref{tab:poly_atmo_coefficients}.